Welcome to our comparison guide on TimberTech vs Trex Decking including which is best for durability, cost & warranty.

 All capping will endure the rigors of outside weather and temperatures but may show a bit of fading limited to the first three or four months.
 The way composite decking is measured for fading is based on the Delta E metric system.
 The change in visual perception of a color is measured on a Delta E scale from 0 to 100.
 A change of only a few Delta E levels is typically hard to notice.

-TimberTech vs Trex Pricing
+TimberTech Compared to Trex Pricing

-Modern deck design with Trex.
+Modern deck design with composite deck boards.

-Although composite decking costs more than wood, the benefits of using composite boards for decking include saving money because of its durability and low-maintenance.
-Trex paved the way in composite decking and remains a bit less-expensive than TimberTech, but the difference is relative.
+Although composite decking costs more than wood, the benefits of using composite boards for decking include saving money because of its durability and low maintenance.
+Trex paved the way in composite decking and remains a bit less expensive than TimberTech, but the difference is relative.
 Both companies offer tiered pricing levels based on the quality and colors of the decking.

 Trex Deck Pricing

-1. Trex Select (budget-level) $7 to $9 per sq ft.
+1. Select (budget-level) $7 to $9 per sq ft.

-2. Trex Enhance (mid-level) $5 to $7 per sq ft.
+2. Enhance (mid-level) $5 to $7 per sq ft.

-3. Trex Transcend (high-end) $10 to $12 per sq ft.
+3. Transcend (high-end) $10 to $12 per sq ft.

 TimberTech Deck Pricing

-1. TimberTech AZEK Harvest (budget-level) $9 to $12.25 per sq ft.
+1. AZEK Harvest (budget-level) $9 to $12.25 per sq ft.

-2. TimberTech AZEK Arbor (mid-range) $11 to $13 per sq ft.
+2. AZEK Arbor (mid-range) $11 to $13 per sq ft.

-3. TimberTech AZEK Vintage (high-end) $11.40 to $14 per sq ft.
+3. AZEK Vintage (high-end) $11.40 to $14 per sq ft.

-When building a deck, Trex will average 10-20% less than TimberTech but may seem to actually cost 40-50% less if you don’t include the additional cost of railings and substrate.
-Trex materials for railings and substrate are more expensive than TimberTech.
 A great way to save money on your deck project is to use Trex decking and build the railings and substrate from real wood.
 Pine works fine for railings and can be stained a color either close to the composite decking or a contrasting color as an accent.

-Trex brand with white deck railing design and decorative inlay.
+Deck with white deck railing design and decorative inlay.

 Years ago, composite decking companies marketed their products as maintenance-free.
-But after several products from various manufacturers failed and caused expensive recalls due to boards decaying and splitting, companies strongly suggested regular maintenance.
-Both Trex and TimberTech offer warranties with Trex offering a 25-year fade and stain warranty for their composite decking and TimberTech providing a 30-year fade and stain warranty.
+However, after several products from various manufacturers failed and caused expensive recalls due to boards decaying and splitting, companies strongly suggested regular maintenance.

-Trex vs TimberTech vs. AZEK
+Trex Compared to TimberTech and AZEK

-Fiberon vs Trex vs TimberTech
+Fiberon versus Trex and TimberTech

 While Trex and TimberTech have three product tiers, Fiberon offers seven tiers with two of their products sold through Home Depot exclusively.
 Fiberon has products for budget-minded projects and up, including premium offerings.
 Their variety of products include 3-sided and 4-sided composite boards, solid or grooved surfaces, and additional board lengths as with their Symmetry and Horizon lines.